Gayle Shotkin, LMSW, CST

 In session, I also incorporate cognitive behavioral therapy which focuses on exploring relationships among a person's thoughts, feelings and behaviors.
 I help client's to identify negative or false beliefs and help to reconstruct them.
 Often, we can become our own worst enemies and believe for example that that we are "unloved" and"unworthy".
 Our thoughts alone are so powerful that they can lead us to experience anxiety and depressive symptoms.

-I always begin exactly where you are and believe that you are your own expert of your life.
+I always begin exactly where you are and strongly believe that you are the expert of your own life.
 The decision to seek therapy is often difficult and starting therapy can be very frightening (especially the first appointment).
 Because of this, I do everything I can to help people feel at ease, safe, and comfortable when they come to see me in my office.